 Equinix management defines competence as the knowledge and skills necessary to accomplish tasks that define employees' roles and responsibilities.
 A third-party web application is utilized during the hiring process to qualify the skills of applicants within certain job functions.
 Equinix's commitment to competence includes management's consideration of the competence levels for particular jobs and how those levels translate into requisite skills and knowledge.
 As a result, position requirements are translated into written required skills and knowledge levels.

 Personnel are provided with orientation, hands-on training and supervision to the extent deemed necessary by management.
 Personnel are also required to complete new hire security awareness training and annual security awareness training thereafter, to understand their obligations and responsibilities to comply with the corporate and business unit security policies.

 Performance evaluations are conducted for employees at minimum, on an annual basis, conducted to help ensure employees are meeting their goals and objectives as outlined during the annual review process; human resources personnel utilize a third-party application to track the completion and receipt of employee evaluations.
-Specific control activities that Equinix has implemented in this area are described below.
+Specific control activities that Equinix has implemented in this area are described below:

-- New employee hiring procedures are in place to guide the hiring process and include verification that candidates possess the required qualifications to perform the duties as outlined in the job description. - Training courses are available to new and existing employees to maintain and advance the skill level of personnel. - Employees are required to complete security awareness training on an annual basis to understand their obligations and responsibilities to comply with the corporate and business unit security policies. - Management conducts a performance review of employees on an annual basis to evaluate individual performance against expected levels of performance and conduct.
+- New employee hiring procedures are in place to guide the hiring process and include verification that candidates possess the required qualifications to perform the duties as outlined in the job description. - Training courses are available to new and existing employees to maintain and advance the skill level of personnel. - Employees are required to complete new hire security awareness training and security awareness training on an annual basis thereafter, to understand their obligations and responsibilities to comply with the corporate and business unit security policies. - Management conducts a performance review of employees on an annual basis to evaluate individual performance against expected levels of performance and conduct. - Documented position descriptions are in place to define the skills, responsibilities, and knowledge levels required for particular jobs.